arunkumar18071990/AWS-DevOps-CheatSheet/README.md

 * [Regex](pdf/regex.pdf): Regular expressions are special text strings for describing search patterns.
 * [Regex for Python](pdf/python-regular-expression-regex.pdf)

-### PowerShell :electric_plug:
-* [PowerShell](pdf/Powershell.pdf): PowerShell is a task automation and configuration management framework from Microsoft.

-### VIM :keyboard:
-* [VIM](pdf/vim-cheat-sheet.pdf): VIM, aka `Vi IMproved`, is a highly configurable text editor for efficiently creating and changing any kind of text.

 ### Jenkins :construction_worker:
 * [Jenkins](pdf/Jenkins-Cheat-Sheet-converted.pdf): Jenkins is an open-source automation server that enables developers to reliably build, test, and deploy their software.